gswain3316/pdsmanagement/README.md

 Below is the project roadmap implemented till now:
 1. Epic 1- State Endpoint
-- Availability of rice, wheat, coarse grain, sugar endpoint
+- Endpoint 1 : Availability of rice, wheat, coarse grain, sugar endpoint
-- Capacity of state endpoint
+- Endpoint 2 : Capacity of state endpoint
-- Request for rice, wheat, coarse grains, sugar endpoint
+- Endpoint 3 : Request for rice, wheat, coarse grains, sugar endpoint
-- Granting/ place order note for other states to accept request for rice, wheat, coarse grain, sugar
+- Endpoint 4 : Granting/ place order note for other states to accept request for rice, wheat, coarse grain, sugar
+- Endpoint 5 : Order status endpoint for showing the current status of the order placed by the state

 See below for our proposed schedule on next steps after Call for Code 2021 submission.